TheShanachie/custom-unix-shell/README.md

 # Unix Shell

 This project contains a simple homemade Unix shell.
+This project provides simple implementation of basic bash commands and full usage of the Linux (Posix) Environment.
 The shell is the heart of the command-line interface, and thus is central to the Unix/C programming environment.
 Knowing how the shell itself is built is crucial to built shell proficiency.
 This shell is a modified version of the Unix Shell project from